4ms/metamodule-plugin-sdk/docs/element-groups.md

 The enums are resolved when the plugin is built and packaged by the SDK.
 A script reads the plugin's debug info, and converts the enum names to the integer value of the enum.
-If an enumerator name can't be resolved, it's a **build error**, which makes this the most robust method: unlike using the display name, you'll know right away if you made a typo.
+If an enum name can't be resolved, it's a **build error**, which makes this the most robust method: unlike using the display name, you'll know right away if you made a typo.

-The enum determines what the enumerator refers to:
+The enum determines what it refers to:

 | enum | refers to |
 |---|---|